Haixing-Hu/js-typeinfo/README.md

       `Intl.Segmenter.prototype.segment()`.
 - `'Error'`: if the value is an object of the JavaScript built-in `Error` class, or an object of a subclass of the `Error` class.
+- `'FinalizationRegistry'`: if the value is an instance of the `FinalizationRegistry` class.
+  A `FinalizationRegistry` object lets you request a callback when a value is garbage-collected.
 - `'Arguments`: if the value is the JavaScript built-in `arguments` object, which is a special array-like object storing the calling arguments of a function.